 a remote URL naming a directory - The remote directory must contain a file named "MANIFEST" that lists all the contingent files.
 These are downloaded into a local directory and then the rules for local directory paths are followed.
-However, if the remote directory contains a file named ".CHECKSUM", then it is used to determine the checksum.
+However, if the remote directory contains a file named ".CHECKSUM", then it is used to determine the checksum for the purposes of detecting updates, and there is no constraint on how that checksum is computed.